RTO homes allow you to lease a property with a legal option to purchase it before the lease expires.

 Pros and cons of rent-to-own agreements

-Consider the pros and cons before moving forward with your decision to rent to own.
+Consider these RTO pros and cons before moving forward:

 Pros

-• The house can’t be sold to someone else once the contract is signed
+- Your house is locked in and can’t be sold to someone else once you sign the contract

 Cons

-• Fees are nonrefundable if you change your mind about buying the house
+- Upfront fees are usually nonrefundable if you change your mind about buying the house

 How to get a rent-to-own house

-Entering into a rent-to-own agreement is a legally binding contract between the landlord/owner and tenant/potential buyer.
+A rent-to-own agreement is a legally binding contract between the landlord/owner and the tenant/potential buyer.
 It’s important to be thorough in the process to avoid legal issues later on.

 1. Decide if you want to work with a real estate agent

-While a real estate agent isn’t necessary for an RTO home, they can help contact and find owners willing to enter an RTO agreement.
+A real estate agent isn’t necessary to buy an RTO home, but they can help you contact and find owners willing to enter into an RTO agreement.

 2. Find eligible RTO homes

-There are a few real estate sites that specialize in RTO listings which can make it easier to find willing owners in your area.
+There are a few real estate sites that specialize in RTO listings, making it easier to find willing owners in your area.
 RTO listings are also typically posted on social media sites, Zillow and Craigslist.
-You can also contact property owners or landlords of existing rentals or properties that have been for sale for over six months to inquire about the possibility of an RTO agreement.
+You can also contact property owners or landlords of existing rentals or properties that have been on the market for over six months to inquire about an RTO agreement.

 Just keep in mind that it may be harder to find RTO homes, so it may take some time to search for options.